-The ability to watch, re-watch and assess your own abilities enables you to become better at what you do, reach your students and use your class time more effectively.
+While student feedback is helpful, it’s also highly subjective.
+Student grades might shine a light on instructor effectiveness, but they’re far from painting the full picture.
+The ability to watch, re-watch and assess your own lectures enables you to become better at what you do, reach your students and use your class time more effectively.

 - Check your speaking volume and speed.
 Is your speech clear, audible and well-paced?